arielchen07/City-Builder/README.md

 # Game Engine/ Code Connoisseurs
 Note: This document is intended to be relatively short.
 Be concise and precise.
 Assume the reader has no prior knowledge of your application and is non-technical.​
 ## Partner Intro
-Include the names, emails, titles, primary or secondary point of contact at the partner organization Provide a short description about the partner organization.
-(2-4 lines) James Rhule, jamesrhule@projecthumancity.com, Project: Human City organization leader, primary contact The individuals listed below are members of the organization with whom we may collaborate in the later stages of development, and we communicate with them through Slack:
+James Rhule, jamesrhule@projecthumancity.com, Project: Human City organization leader, primary contact The individuals listed below are members of the organization with whom we may collaborate in the later stages of development, and we communicate with them through Slack:
 Cheng-Ming Hsu, Spotstitch Ar Camera Lead